 20.0 Figures

-20.1 The following pages contain flow charts of dilution and inoculation schemes (Section 11.0) and for the procedures (Section 12.0).
-Schemes for dilution and inoculation are dependent on Class (A or B) and matrix (solid or liquid).
+The following pages include flow charts summarizing the dilution and inoculation schemes (Section 11.0) and procedures (Section 12.0).
+Schemes for dilution and inoculation are dependent on sample Class (A or B) and matrix (solid) or (liquid).